sigridjineth/anthropic-assignment/docs/SCRIPTS.md

 ┌──────────────────────────────┬──────────────────────────────────────┐
 │      TRANSCRIPT              │  COPILOT                             │
 │                              │                                      │
-│  [Sarah] 2:05 PM             │  💡 Suggested Response               │
+│  [Customer] 2:05 PM          │  💡 Suggested Response               │
 │  "...Is there a way to       │  ───────────────────────────────     │
 │  handle that?"               │                                      │
 │                              │  "Two things work together:          │